 What is Universal Credit?

 Universal Credit is administered by the Department for Work and Pensions (DWP).
 It replaces a range of benefits, commonly known as "legacy benefits" with a single monthly payment.
-This makes the transition into work easier by combining in-work and out-of-work benefits.
+This makes the move into work easier by combining in-work and out-of-work benefits.

 There are no limits to the number of hours you can work in a week.
 Your Universal Credit payment will reduce gradually as you earn more, so you should not lose all your benefits at once if you're on a low income.